 Does a career in telecommunications or electronics manufacturing sound like you?
 Graduates of the New Zealand Diploma in Engineering (Electronic) will be able to gain employment as engineering technicians in the electronics field.
 The Electronic pathway in the New Zealand Diploma in Engineering is your entry into computer programming, microcontrollers, learning about electronic circuits and their applications.

 Graduates from the Electronic Engineering strand will be able to:

 - Apply engineering theory to practice working within well-defined engineering problems relevant to their specialist field of electronic engineering

-- Use their new engineering knowledge to make informed problem solving decisions in electronic engineering and to implement these decisions
+- Use your new engineering knowledge to make informed problem-solving decisions in electronic engineering and to implement these decisions

 - Identify, evaluate and manage risks within well-defined engineering problems relevant to the field of electronic engineering